mas-cli/mas/Carthage/Checkouts/Commandant/Carthage/Checkouts/Quick/CONTRIBUTING.md

 - What are the steps to reproduce this issue?
 - What platform are you using? (eg - OS X, iOS, watchOS, tvOS)
 - If the problem is on a UI Testing Bundle, Unit Testing Bundle, or some other target configuration
-- Are you using carthage or cocoapods?
+- Are you using Carthage or CocoaPods?

 ## Building the Project